systematic-magic/aop/front matter.rst

  	- Check that dates are written in italics.

+ .. note:: We no longer check Published date.
+It should be left blank.
+However, if you see date there, please ignore it.

  	.. image:: /_static/html_dates.png
    		:alt: Dates format
    		:scale: 45%

- 	- Check that Received date is older than Accepted date, and Accepted date is older than Published date (i.e. we cannot publish before we accept, and cannot accept before we receive).
+ 	- Check that Received date is older than Accepted date(i.e. we cannot publish before we accept).

 .. |br| raw:: html